-- 4 yrs Length
+- Length 4 yrs

-Biochemistry deals with the chemical compounds and processes that occur in plants, animals, and microorganisms.
+Biochemistry is concerned with the chemical compounds and processes that occur in plants, animals, and microorganisms.
 Specifically, it involves the analysis of proteins, carbohydrates, and lipids, which comprise the basic constituents of cells.

 Biochemistry and Molecular Biology is located in the Life Sciences Centre, a multi-disciplinary research space where more than 80 faculty investigators and approximately 600 trainees and research staff conduct innovative research in many areas of the life and biomedical sciences.
 The Laboratory for Molecular Biophysics has state-of-the-art instrumentation and facilities.

 Experiential learning and research